EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 ### `PeriodLife`

-`PeriodLife` is used to define that the investment is only lasting for the strategic period in which it happens.
+`PeriodLife` is used to define that the investment is only lasting for the investment period in which it happens.
 Additional year of lifetime are counted as a rest value.
-Reinvestment inside the strategic periods are also considered in case the lifetime is shorter than the length of the strategic period.
+Reinvestment inside the strategic periods are also considered in case the lifetime is shorter than the length of the investment period.

 ```@docs
 PeriodLife